 .class).
 To get right CSS selector you can use web inspector in the browser or built-in HTML Element Selection tool.
 To open it click on the small button before the field.

 Server-side insertion is the best approach, however, it requires output buffering which is by default disabled as it may not work with all themes.
 To enable it go to plugin settings (tab ⚙ / tab General) and set Output buffering to enabled.
 After you save settings you will be able to select server-side for insertion before/after HTML element.
+For server-side insertion you can use most common CSS selectors (pseudo selectors can’t be used).

 When you select automatic insertion Inside HTML element additional setting becomes visible: Action.
 This action defines how the code block is inserted (or HTML element replaced):